oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

       - The password of the database user, or a dictionary containing the key "type" and password type-specific properties.
       - Optional
     * - ``connect_descriptor``
       - The database :ref:`connection string <connstr>`.
-The file must contain this property.
       - Required
     * - ``pyo``
-      - Python-oracledb specific settings.
+      - Python-oracledb specific properties.
       - Optional

 See the `Oracle Net Service Administrator’s Guide <https://www.oracle.com/pls/